-In part because the number of children who receive vision exams and glasses is much lower than the number of children who are screened (approximately 20 percent of screened children)-and because a larger reimbursement rate is associated with these services-the qualified vision services provider is able to conduct a "Medicaid matching" process (described further below) that allows the provider to bill Medicaid managed care plans for the services provided to children enrolled in Medicaid.
-Additionally, to prevent HSI funds from being used to furnish services for children who have private insurance, the qualified vision service provider will deduct a pre-determined percentage of services from the total fee billed to the CHIP HSI.
+In part because the number of children who receive vision exams and glasses is much lower than the number of children who are screened (approximately 20 percent of screened children require exams)-and because a [larger] higher reimbursement rate is associated with these services-the qualified vision services provider[is able to] will conduct a "Medicaid matching" process (described further below) that allows the provider to bill Medicaid managed care plans for the services provided to children enrolled in Medicaid.

+Additionally, to prevent HSI funds from being used to furnish services for children who have private insurance, the qualified vision service provider will deduct a pre-determined percentage [of services] from the [total]fee for exams and glasses billed to the CHIP HSI.